Theories

 Evidence

 For some statements we can immediately see or feel whether they are true.
 These are perception statements.
 For other statements we cannot.
 For example, the truth of the statement “There will be a solar eclipse in 2030” cannot be observed in the year 2021.
-For these statements, we have to use evidence to confirm the prediction.Evidence for a statement is a true theory that predicts this statement.
-In the example: If we have a true theory that tells us how the Earth orbits around the sun, and how the moon orbits around the Earth, and if this theory predicts that moon, sun, and Earth will be in line in 2030, then this theory counts as evidence for the statement that 2030 will see a solar eclipse.
-If a true theory predicts the statement, we say that the statement is true.
+For these statements, we have to use evidence to confirm the prediction.Evidence for a statement is a combination of (1) a true theory and (2) true premises that, together, predict the statement in question.
+In the example: If we have a true theory that tells us how the Earth orbits around the Sun and how the Moon orbits around the Earth, and if we know that the Moon, Sun, and Earth are in a certain position today, and if the theory predicts from this information that the Sun, Moon, and Earth will be in line in 2030, then this theory counts as evidence for the statement that 2030 will see a solar eclipse.
+If a true theory predicts a statement from true premises, we say that the statement is true.

 Whatever is not deduced from the phenomena is to be called a hypothesis.